-In most cases, PCPs identify members in need of EPSDT services as part of regular health screening visits.
-The need for services may also be identified by the member, the member's parents or other family, the local CHDP program, or by an encounter with another health care provider.
-Providers must direct all referrals for EPSDT services to Health Net's Health Care Services Department or delegated PPG.
+In most cases, PCPs identify members in need of EPSDT/Medi-Cal for Kids & Teens services as part of regular health screening visits.
+The need for services may also be identified by the member, the member's parents or other family, or by an encounter with another health care provider.
+Providers must direct all referrals for EPSDT/Medi-Cal for Kids & Teens services to Health Net's Health Care Services Department or delegated PPG.

-Health Net's Health Care Services staff and Health Net's Medi-Cal medical directors or delegated PPG medical directors review requests and determine medical necessity for EPSDT services.
+Health Net's Health Care Services staff and Health Net's Medi-Cal medical directors or delegated PPG medical directors review requests and determine medical necessity for EPSDT/Medi-Cal for Kids & Teens services.

-PCPs are responsible for referring EPSDT-eligible members identified as needing behavioral health therapy (BHT) services, regardless of diagnosis to Health Net for assessment and referral to a mental health provider.
+PCPs are responsible for referring EPSDT/Medi-Cal for Kids & Teens-eligible members identified as needing behavioral health therapy (BHT) services, regardless of diagnosis to Health Net for assessment and referral to a mental health provider.
 Health Net manages the behavioral health benefits of Medi-Cal members.
 BHT services may include, but are not limited to: